-These questions will be discussed at the Internet Summit Austria on September 28, 2023, where Stefan Woltran, Co-head of CAIML, will participate at a panel discussion.
+These questions were discussed at the Internet Summit Austria on September 28, 2023, where Stefan Woltran, Co-head of CAIML, participated at a panel discussion.

-The language of the event is German.
-Please visit the homepage of the event for registration and further information.
+The language of the event was German.
+Please visit the homepage of the event for further information.

 Stefan Ebenberger, ISPA Secretary General